Bat emergence survey

 A short report is on Cambridgeshire Bat Group’s Facebook page.

-Results of the laboratory analysis of the bat droppings from the church floor will take some time to obtain.
+The results of the DNA analysis of the bat droppings from the church floor show they were all from brown long-eared bats (plecotus auritus).

 St Denis’ churchyard is a quiet open space and still consecrated.
 It is also a local nature reserve.